 THE COMPOSITION OF LUNAR METEORITES.

-The lunar mineralogy is very simple, with only four minerals as the main phase (Plagioclase, pyroxene, olivine and ilmenite) and secondary phases of potassium feldspars, mineral oxides such as chromite, pleonaste and rutile.
+The lunar mineralogy is very simple, with only four minerals as the main phase (Plagioclase, pyroxene, olivine and ilmenite are about 95-98% of the crystalline composition of the Crustal Moon) and secondary phases of potassium feldspars, mineral oxides such as chromite, pleonaste and rutile.
 Calcium feldspars, zircon, trolite and metal iron.

 Among the lunar minerals we do not find quartz, calcite, magnetite, hematite, micas, amphiboles and other sulfides.

 In this way, and by combination of the main phases, lunar rocks can be classified into Anorthosites, Norites, Gabbros and Troctolites, with intermediate specimens according to the percentage of the phases.